telerik/kendo-ui-core/docs-aspnet-core/getting-started/getting-started.md

 ---
-title: Getting Started
+title: Getting Started with Telerik UI for ASP.NET Core
-page_title: Getting Started | Telerik UI for ASP.NET Core
+page_title: Getting Started with Telerik UI for ASP.NET Core | Telerik UI for ASP.NET Core
 description: "Learn the basics when working with Telerik UI for ASP.NET Core (aka MVC 6 or ASP.NET Core MVC)."
 previous_url: /aspnetmvc-apps/mvc-6/getting-started, /mvc-6/getting-started
 slug: gettingstarted_aspnetmvc6_aspnetmvc
-position: 2
+position: 1
 ---

-# Getting Started
+# Getting Started with Telerik UI for ASP.NET Core

-This article demonstrates how to configure an ASP.NET Core project to use Telerik UI for ASP.NET MVC.
+This article demonstrates how to configure an ASP.NET Core project to use Telerik UI for ASP.NET Core.

 ## Prerequisites